 December 6, 2018, is the day we shall remember for the birth of WordPress 5.0 and its new block editor.
-While we love the new editor, we’re advising people to hold off updating to WordPress 5.0 until early next year when the release will be much more stable.
-Not to mention, the busy holidays will have come and gone.
-This should leave you ample time to thoroughly test the new release and come to grips with the inner workings of the new block editor.
+While we loved the new editor, initially, we advised people to hold off updating to WordPress 5.0 until a more stable release.
+But now, we’re happy to tell people to move to WordPress 5.0!
+Nevertheless, you should still take the time to thoroughly test the new release and come to grips with the inner workings of the new block editor.
 Here, we’ll explain how you can easily set up a local testing environment to safely test WordPress 5.0.

 Step 0: Always back up your stuff!